 These are hit and miss. you may play well, or not; coaches may not see your best performances; you may even not be on the field when they are watching or the coach may not even be at the game- a good place to get 'seen' but you will still need personal references and you will likely be told to attend ID camps and they will follow up more scouting.
 You don't have to win games or come first place to get recognized by a coach.
 They don't care who wins or loses the games as many times college coaches recruit players who play well on losing teams too and finals are generally considered to be the 'worst' games in tournament format. showcase tournaments with no Champions/points are the best events as they give coaches an opportunity to see the qualities of a player based on 3 games in 3 days as opposed to 5 games where players are fatigued and the soccer is typically of a poor level when you get to the final game.
 Tournaments are very useful if your club coach or Coaching Directors are working with you to make sure the colleges you want to attend are going to see you play.
 Tournaments should be used for players development especially in the summer months but can be useful for recruiting purposes if done correctly.

-5: ID platforms Federation training, ODP, PDP, id2 platforms:
+5: ID platforms: Training Centers; ODP, PDP, id2 platforms:

-Even these players will need to get a strong recommendation: training habits; future potential etc. While these are important platforms, they provide limited exposure and were more important before video & technology apps have made scouting easier.
+Even these players will need to get a strong recommendation in order to play in college; While these are important platforms, they provide limited exposure and were more important before video & technology apps have made scouting easier.
 Being invited to ODP or PDP or id2 or National Training Center wont guarantee you get college or national team recogniztion but it wont hurt your chances either.
 The reality is that all of these platforms pipeline into national team selection and many players who have not participated in these programs end up playing in college.

-* Once in a blue moon a college coach will see a talent an immediately offer a player a spot.
+* Occasionally a college coach will see a talent an immediately offer a player a spot.
 If a college coach likes you at a tournament and sees potential in you, its likely they will need to see you at one of their ID camps and have you visit the campus.

 * Many coaches want to see how a players trains and plays with their team, so they will try and get to a practice and game.